Interview & Editorial images taken from The Impression biannual magazine – The Film Issue, Vol. 3

 Still, today, fashion can tend to get stuck in still imagery.
 There’s a practical aspect of that—it can be difficult to find film narratives that allow for multiple outfit changes to show off a collection.
 You know, it’s like, why does that person need to keep changing outfits?
 But fashion needs to learn to embrace stronger storytelling if they want to stay relevant in a world where the moving image is king.

-A little bit.
+Kenneth Richard: Has the internet unlocked the handcuffs for you to build longer narrative to explain those outfit changes?
+Fabien Baron: A little bit.
 With the web, a brand could, for example, construct a film the way they do a collection.
 Create a master film for the season (“The Collection”), and then break that into bite-sized pieces for social media (“The Outfits”).
 So the internet definitely offers flexibility in that sense.
 Everything doesn’t have to fit into 30 expensive seconds anymore.

 But I think we are only at the very beginning of exploring how fashion can utilize film.
 And there’s still some hurdles to overcome to push that forward.
 Right now I don’t necessarily see the photographers wanting to become directors.
 And brands don’t yet totally understand how to navigate the business of film—which is a very different industry.
 Every time I do a big budget commercial, I’m struck by what a different world it is.
 Teams are huge and everyone has a highly specific role—from the director to the AD to the DP, the focus puller, sound engineer, gaffer, and so on.
 The process is planned down to the second.
 If you’re scheduled to end at 12:00, you finish at 12:00, not 12:02—or you violate union rules.
 Everything has to run like a well-oiled machine.
 And that’s a difficult way to work for fashion people—they’re not used to that yet.

-There is a definitely a tendency for film to be an afterthought.
+Kenneth Richard: Do you find that brands think, ‘Oh we can just do this on our iPhone.’
+Fabien Baron: There is a definitely a tendency for film to be an afterthought.
 Clients will sometimes suggest “tacking on a film” after the shoot at the last minute… and they want something great, like something they just saw somewhere.
 I have to explain how much that piece they just saw cost, how much planning went into it, how long it took to get right.
 It takes a lot of work to make something look spontaneous.